torleifg/bookquest/README.md

+<h1 align="center">BookQuest</h1>
-# Hybrid Search Engine for Books
+<p align="center">Hybrid Search Engine for Books</p>

 This repository contains code and resources to run a hybrid (semantic and full-text) search engine for books.
-It utilizes text embeddings and supports harvesting book metadata from various sources, using international standards like MARC21 and ONIX 3.
+It uses text embeddings and supports harvesting book metadata from various sources, using international standards like MARC21 and ONIX 3.

-The application leverages **Multilingual-E5-small** for generating text embeddings and **PostgreSQL** with **pgvector** as database and vector store.
-This provides multilingual semantic search capabilities.

 ## Technologies

+- Spring Boot
+- PostgreSQL
-- **[Multilingual-E5-small](https://huggingface.co/intfloat/multilingual-e5-small)**: This pre-trained model is used for generating text embeddings.
+- **[Multilingual-E5-small](https://huggingface.co/intfloat/multilingual-e5-small)**: Pre-trained model used for
+  generating text embeddings.
 - **[pgvector](https://github.com/pgvector/pgvector)**: A PostgreSQL extension for storing and querying vectors, used as the vector store in the search engine.

 ## Getting Started

-Follow Run as Docker Compose **or** Run as Spring Boot to configure and run the application.
+Follow [Run as Docker Compose](#run-as-docker-compose) *or* [Run as Spring Boot](#run-as-spring-boot) to configure and run the application.

 ### Run as Docker Compose